Studio3T/robomongo/docs/BuildingMongoDB.md

   ```

 Done!
 Now you can continue with [Step 2](BuildingRobomongo.md#step-2) and build Robomongo
-with embedded MongoDB 3.2 shell.
+with embedded MongoDB 3.2 shell (that you've just built).

 <br/>